infinityfx-llc/ml-basic/docs/examples/neural.md

 // Fit the classifier to the training data set

-const error = await neuralClassifier.fit(data, {
+const log = await neuralClassifier.fit(data, {
     max_epochs: 100, // Train the classifer for a maximum of 100 epochs, where 1 epoch consists of all data samples.
     iterative: false // Default value = false, whether to turn-off order randomization of the data samples.
 });

-// error = 0.238..
+// log.error = 0.238..

 // Export the trained model to a JSON file.